alexeybelkov/YSDA-CPU-inference/README.md

 # YSDA-CPU-inference
 ### Quantized inference on CPU (int8 / int4 / mixed precision )
 The aim of this project is to investigate whether the int8 architecture can provide acceleration compared to the fp16/fp32 architecture (in particular, there must be good INT8 computing structures for this to be profitable)
+You may find more info in [project presentation](https://alexeybelkov.github.io/YSDA-CPU-inference/tree/pytorch/Quantized_GEMM.pdf)

 ### C++ config
 In this branch we used directly builded libtorch as in [Building libtorch using CMake](https://github.com/pytorch/pytorch/blob/main/docs/libtorch.rst#building-libtorch-using-cmake)